kunal1300/Netflix_SQL_PowerBI_project/README.md

    - Trim and separate Data
    - sort and filter Data
    - common Calculation (Sum,Avg,Max,Min)
-   - Setup Relational Tables for BI with help of workbench
+   - Setup Relational Tables for BI with help of MySQL workbench
 _____________________________________________________________________________________________________________

 ### 2. Technology
 ________________________________________________________________
  - Programming language - SQL and Dax
- - Concept of SQL
+ - Concept of SQL & DAX
  - MySQL workbeanch
+ - PowerBI

 ## Data Used